globocom/secDevLabs/owasp-top10-2017-apps/a9/cimentech/README.md

 <img src="images/attack5.png" align="center"/>

+**NOTE**: You need to have Ruby installed on your system to run the exploit, for information on how to install it, click [here][1]!

+**NOTE 2**: If you are running Linux and came across an execution error when trying to run the exploit, please have a look at this [Issue][4] for information on how to proceed.

 The exploit works by adding into the server a malicious `s.php`, which allows remote code execution on it via following malicious content:

 ```php